Prompts, tests, and outputs

 Viewing the final prompt

-> Show full prompt in output cell
+>Show full prompt in output cell

 Prompt configs

-Prompts can be configured with a config
+Prompts can include a config

 prompts: